LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 LogicMonitor recreates this folder structure.

-true, false (default is true)No
+true, false true

 1. In the Filters section, use the following filter properties to omit specific Resources (Virtual Machines, ESXi Hosts) from discovery.